 Furthermore, if you are aiming to pre-order, Blizzard threw in the exclusive Widowmaker Noire skin that is limited to the pre-purchasing players.
 If you haven't played Overwatch before, it may be wise to check a few streams and videos out in order to help you decide if the game is for you, before committing to a pre-order.

 Should you decide to buy the game, it will actually cost less than on the other consoles - $39.99 / €39.99 / £34.99 as opposed to the full AAA price.
 It's also the Legendary Edition that brings some additional skins but Blizzard didn't clarify why the Switch version is cheaper just yet or whether it would lead the lower price on the other consoles.

-All purchases of Overwatch on Switch will have one Golden Loot Box attached to them, until the end of 2019.
+All purchases of will have one Golden Loot Box attached to them, until the end of 2019.
 This loot box guarantees that at least one Legendary item will drop from it, but considering the sheer amount of such skins in the game it could turn out to not be that great.

 Then again, it's free stuff you get with the regular purchase and there are 15 other skins that could possibly satisfy the fashionistas' needs.
 You can check the Legendary Edition skins on the trailer below.